You’ll Never Have a Strong Memory Until You Do This One ThingAug 23, 2022

 Control your environment

 It might seem obvious, but if you want to improve your focus and memory, it’s essential to reduce the distractions that are within your control.
-Can you:
+Consider making these changes to your environment to improve your focus:

-Enhance your attention by forcing yourself to notice 1-2 things along your drive.
-At the end of your drive try to recall those 1-2 things.
+- Pay attention to 1-2 things along your daily walk or drive.
+At the end of the day, try to recall those 1-2 things.

 When you zone out, you miss out on what you may need to recall.